 Michael Bello is a Cuban-American director with Broadway, off-Broadway, and regional experience.
 His work has been recognized by numerous awards bodies including the Ovation Awards, IRNE Awards, and NY Innovative Theater Awards.
-His recently directed the world premiere of Errol & Fidel in the 2017 New York Musical Festival which was the recipient of 5 Awards for Excellence, including the Show-Score Best of Fest and a nomination for Outstanding Direction.
-He is currently the Assistant Director on the pre-Broadway production of Summer: The Donna Summer Musical at the La Jolla Playhouse, directed by Tony Award winner Des McAnuff.
+He recently directed the world premiere of Errol & Fidel in the 2017 New York Musical Festival which was the recipient of 5 Awards for Excellence, including the Show-Score Best of Fest, and a nomination for Outstanding Direction.
+He is currently the Assistant Director on the pre-Broadway production of Summer: The Donna Summer Musical at the La Jolla Playhouse, directed by two-time Tony Award winner Des McAnuff.

-As an assistant director, Michael most recently served as an Assistant Director to Des McAnuff on the Broadway production of Doctor Zhivago.
-He has also assisted Tony nominee Sheryl Kaller on A Little More Alive by Nick Blaemire at the Kansas City Repertory Theater and with Bill Fennelly on Fly By Night by Will Connolly, Michael Mitnick, and Kim Rosenstock at the Dallas Theater Center, TheaterWorks Silicon Valley, and workshops at Playwrights Horizons and Roundabout Theatre Company.
-He has assisted Tony winner Mary Zimmerman on her acclaimed adaptation of Candide at the Huntington Theater Company, Gordon Greenberg on Prospect Theater Company's Working, Andy Sandberg on the new off-Broadway comedy Craving For Travel, Robert Moss on A Class Act at the Berskhire Theater Festival, and Meredith McDonough on the new musical Triangle at the National Alliance for Musical Theater Festival.
+As an assistant director, Michael served as an Assistant Director to Des McAnuff on the Broadway production of Doctor Zhivago.
+He has assisted Tony Award nominee Sheryl Kaller on A Little More Alive by Nick Blaemire at the Kansas City Repertory Theater and Bill Fennelly on Fly By Night by Will Connolly, Michael Mitnick, and Kim Rosenstock at the Dallas Theater Center, TheaterWorks Silicon Valley, and workshops at Playwrights Horizons and Roundabout Theatre Company.
+He has assisted Tony Award winner Mary Zimmerman on her acclaimed adaptation of Candide at the Huntington Theater Company, Gordon Greenberg on Prospect Theater Company's revival of Working, Andy Sandberg on the new off-Broadway comedy Craving For Travel, Robert Moss on A Class Act at the Berskhire Theater Festival, and Meredith McDonough on the new musical Triangle at the National Alliance for Musical Theater Festival.

 Michael is an SDC Associate Member, a member of the Lincoln Center Theater Directors Lab, a participant in the SDCF Observership Program, an alumni of Interlochen Center for the Arts, and holds a BFA in Musical Theatre from Emerson College.